 At different disease stages

-Prevention should start with education on inhaler technique and methods to avoid environmental triggers (i.e. exercise outside in low-traffic hours, avoid exercising near high allergen-exposed areas).2 A 10-15 minute warm-up consisting of variable high-intensity activity is recommended as it may induce a 2-hour “refractory period.”2,5 Breathing through a loose fitting scarf or mask may benefit those exercising in cold/dry conditions.3 For pharmacological prophylaxis, short-acting beta2-agonists (SABAs) are first-line treatment and should be used 5-20 minutes prior to exercise.2,5 Daily use of beta2-agonists, however, may lead tolerance.2,5
+Prevention should start with education on inhaler technique and methods to avoid environmental triggers (i.e. exercise outside in low-traffic hours, avoid exercising near high allergen-exposed areas).2 A 10-15 minute warm-up consisting of variable high-intensity activity (i.e. wind sprints) is recommended as it may induce a 2-hour “refractory period.”2,5 Breathing through a loose fitting scarf or mask may benefit those exercising in cold/dry conditions by promoting humidification.3 Improving nasal breathing techniques may help warm the inhaled air during exercise as opposed to oral breathing.
+For pharmacological prophylaxis, short-acting beta2-agonists (SABAs) such as albuterol are first-line treatment and should be used 5-20 minutes prior to exercise.2,5 Daily use of beta2-agonists, however, may lead to tolerance.2,5 When combined with pre-exercise warm-ups, SABAs display a protective effect compared to warm-ups or SABA alone in those with asthma and EIB.18

-Maintenance therapy involving a low-dose inhaled corticosteroids (ICS) or leukotriene receptor antagonist (LTRA) is initiated in patients who need their rescue inhaler more than twice per week (including prophylactic doses), or if symptoms limit exercise tolerance.2,5 If symptoms are still poorly controlled, a LTRA or long-acting beta2-agonists (LABA) may be added to the ICS.5 Co-existing conditions should be identified and treated.
+Maintenance therapy involving low-dose inhaled corticosteroids (ICS) such as budenoside or fluticasone or alternatively, leukotriene receptor antagonist (LTRA) such as montelukast is initiated in patients who need their rescue inhaler more than twice per week (including prophylactic doses), or if symptoms limit exercise tolerance.2,5 If symptoms are still poorly controlled, a LTRA or long-acting beta2-agonists (LABA) such as salmeterol may be added to the ICS.5 However, daily use of LABAs with ICS is not advised for EIB except in the setting of moderate to severe persistent asthma.14 Co-existing conditions should be identified and treated.
 For example, antihistamines may be an appropriate addition in patients with allergies and EIB who have symptoms despite using a SABA.5

 For rescue therapy, a SABA should be available on demand.